Report_working_version.dvi

 The second data set came from the group of Ed Bullmore at the University of Cam-bridge.
 The data set consisted of BOLD fMRI time series data taken at 498 timepoints for 471 ROIs from 15 healthy individuals and from 12 patients diagnosed withschizophrenia [16].
 There were 3 different time series for each individual correspond-ing to 3 types of medication: Aripiprazole, Sulpiride, or a placebo.
 Aripiprazole andSulpiride are anti-psychotic drugs.

-The notion of flexibility suggests a hypothesis for the Cambridge data.
-Symptoms of schizophrenia include difficulties in working and long-term memory, attention,executive functioning, and speed of processing.
+of schizophrenia include difficulties in working and long-term memory, attention,executive functioning, and speed of processing.
 It could therefore be hypothesisedthat the brain graphs of Schizophrenic patients exhibit less flexibility.

 The Core-periphery algorithm was applied to the Cornell data, although no mean-ingful result was found.
 The identification of a network into a core and peripheryis to define a densely connected mesoscale core, and a sparsely connected periphery,where the nodes in the core are also well connected to the periphery.
 A more detailedmethod can be found in Ref.
 [23].